Explore the Museum

 - June 2nd at 9am: Elizabeth Minor, Lecturer in Anthropology at Wellesley College; Decolonizing Museum Archives: Reinterpreting the Reisner Excavations in Sudan

-Sarah Irving (Staffordshire University) will present “Guarding Archaeology: Everyday Labour in the British Mandate Department of Antiquities.”
+Sarah Irving (Staffordshire University) presented “Guarding Archaeology: Everyday Labour in the British Mandate Department of Antiquities.”

 Click here to view the recorded webinar and virtual exhibition opening held on September 22, 2021.